-- You now have the ability to access the variable nodes by their names.
-These names are automatically proposed by the mechanism for automatic completion of the code editor.
+- You can directly access the variable nodes by their names.
+These names are automatically proposed by the automatic completion mechanism of the code editor.

 Remark: It is also possible to obtain compilation assistance and verification on a sub-part of the YAML by using the following syntax:

 v2 is YAML, description="JSONFile.Member.SubMember"

 v2 is YAML, <description="JSONFile.Member.SubMember">

 Assignment and reading

 The "j = ..." syntax tries to analyze the value as a YAML string.
 This syntax is "almost" equivalent to "j.YAMLFormat = ..." except if the YAML string is invalid: it is then copied directly without being interpreted, as the value of the YAML element.